lee-zhg/watson-voice-enabled-chatbot/README.md

 1. The voice-enabled chatbot speaks welcome greeting.

+    >Note: You may experience a few seconds of delay before the voice-enabled chatbot speaks to you each time.

 1. Click the microphone to start audio input.

 1. Make the order by speaking `one big mac please`.